RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 date: 2019-06-06 14:43:15
 ---

 This post is motivated by the need to build relationships between self-funded missionaries and Lutheran churches within the [CALC](https://calc.ca) denomination.
-A missionary seeking financial support within CALC is hindered by a lack of expectation and process.
 How does a missionary build relationships with a congregation?
 How do we engage and support a missionary raised up from within CALC?
 In laying out a tentative roadmap, I hope to help answer these questions.

 <!-- more -->

 ## Prayer

-Building relationships is closely akin to Kingdom Building.
+Building relationships is closely akin to Kingdom building.
 When God calls a missionary to service, the missionary trusts God to provide material necessities.
 In raising financial support, everything must be prayerfully directed.
 In building relationships with congregations, God will call those He has chosen to partner.
 Diligent prayer is to be assumed at every stop on the engagement roadmap.

-## Basic Questions
+## Getting Invited to Church

+Relationship-building with a church begins with its leadership.
+A missionary seeking to engage a congregation requires an invitation to do so.
+Every church leader will have at least two questions before extending an invite.
+These are simply,

-There are at least two fundamental questions that need to be answered before the thoughtful individual will turn to prayer in discerning a call to support a particular missionary.
-These are simply, _Who is this missionary, and why is his work important?_
+### _Who is this missionary, and why is the work important?_

-### Who is this missionary?

 It is likely that a missionary has little personal reach beyond his home congregation.
 Though he may be heavily involved in service and ministry, any reputation or influence garnered by such involvement may not carry weight between congregations, especially when separated by distance.
 A missionary must be introduced to a new congregation by someone known and respected.
 This may be a pastor, councillor, or some other leader.
 Whatever role this leader plays, she must first be introduced to the work.

-Relationship-building with a congregation begins with its leadership.
-This begins with the missionary being allowed to share testimony and the purpose of the work to which he is called.
+This begins with the missionary being allowed to share testimony and the purpose of the work to which he is called over the phone or in person.

-### Why is the mission important?

-Having built relationship and credibility with a church leader, the missionary needs to share with those who may be called to support him (i.e., the congregation).
-This could happen in a number of ways, though being allowed to speak during Sunday service seems natural if distance is not a factor.
-Whatever the mode of communication, this is the missionary's opportunity to demonstrate the value and impact of his work.
-This prepares the congregation to ask God if they are called to join the missionary in the Kingdom-building opportunity presented to them.

 ## Roadmap

-In addressing the two _Basic Questions_ presented above, there are at least two factors to consider.
+Having satisfied the questions naturally posed by church leadership, the missionary is allowed to engage the congregation.
+There are at least two factors to consider.
 This tentative roadmap seeks to address these:

 - How do we announce a visiting missionary in advance to ensure key people are present?
   - _Key people_ include church leaders and individual families with a heart for missions.